wp-plugins/simple-subscribe/readme.txt

 ReadyGraph’s newsfeed is an optional overlay on your site where your users can engage with others in your community and recommend your content or products to each other.
 It is like having a social network that engages users embedded on your site.
 Users can leave comments, ‘like’ comments left by other subscribers and ‘follow’ other subscribers.
 Subscribers will receive automated email updates based on these actions.

+= Content Voting and Ranking =

+ReadyGraph allows your subscribers to vote on your latest content.
+The top content from our network of sites is then ranked on UserBase.com by the number of votes that it has received in the past 7 days.

 = Want To Grow Even Faster? =

 Try [ReadyGraph premium](https://readygraph.com/accounts/payment/) for free to get these advanced features: